Building an Integration Isn't the Hard Part

 You are a software company, and you have a smart team of engineers capable of building the infrastructure necessary to run integrations.

 But all that effort comes at a cost.
-It's easy to concentrate on the integration code and underestimate the supporting infrastructure that you'll require.
+It's easy to concentrate on the integration code and underestimate the supporting infrastructure and UI that you'll require.

 As you weigh your options and choose whether to build integration infrastructure yourself or reach for an embedded iPaaS, consider the full extent of what it takes to build – not to mention maintain – robust runner, OAuth 2.0, configuration, webhook, event scheduling, logging, monitoring, and alerting infrastructure.